datascienceclubUVU/UVU-2022-2023/Relational Databases (SQL)/Tutorials/SQL/Aggregate Functions.md

-# Introduction to SQL Aggregate Functions
+# Basic SQL: Aggregate Functions
 ## Description
 #### _Aggregate Functions_ allow you to alter the level of detail within a database query to view basic statistics within specified groups.
 All aggregate functions are used in conjunction with the GROUP BY clause (See [Basic SQL Statements](https://github.com/uvudataclub2022/UVU-2022-2023/blob/Data-Analytics/Relational%20Databases%20(SQL)/Tutorials/SQL/Basic%20SQL%20Statements.md))
 ## Aggregate Functions